 Instructions

 - Slice the Apples into ½-inch wide slices.
-As you are slicing the apples place them into a water container containing the Ball Fruit Fresh Produce Protector.
+As you are slicing the apples, place them into a water container containing the Ball Fruit Fresh Produce Protector.
 This will keep your apples from browning as you are slicing.
-I use a large clear food-safe storage container with the water in it.
-Mine is labeled with quarts on the side so I know when I have gotten to the 6 quarts of sliced apples.
+I use a large, clear food-safe storage container with water in it.
+Mine is labeled with quarts on the side, so I know when I have gotten to the 6 quarts of sliced apples.

 - Combine the sugar, clear jel, cinnamon, water, and apple juice in a large pot.
 Add nutmeg if using.
 Stir and cook on medium-high heat until the mixture starts to thicken and bubble.